Currently, no Artwork is on display in the ArtSpace at the Fern Ridge Library due to Covid-19

-If you are interested in showing your art work at the Fern Ridge Library, review the display policy.
+However, if you are interested in showing your art work at the Fern Ridge Library in the future, review the display policy.
 Pick up and fill out the application & contract forms, available at the library.
-Forms should be returned to the library, or mailed/emailed to firstname.lastname@example.org.
+Forms should be returned to the library, or mailed/emailed to email@example.com.

 ART DISPLAY POLICY

 The Fern Ridge Library offers gallery space in the Conference Room for the exhibition of two-dimensional artwork.
 All exhibits are free and open to the public.